mediacms-io/mediacms/docs/admins_docs.md

 cd /home/mediacms.io/mediacms/ && bash ./install.sh
 ```

-The script will ask if you have a URL where you want to deploy MediaCMS, otherwise it will use localhost.
+The script will ask if you have a URL where you want to deploy VideoCMS, otherwise it will use localhost.
 If you provide a URL, it will use Let's Encrypt service to install a valid ssl certificate.

 ### Update

-If you've used the above way to install MediaCMS, update with the following:
+If you've used the above way to install VideoCMS, update with the following:

 ```bash
 cd /home/mediacms.io/mediacms # enter mediacms directory